-- 1 What are the five sets of skills in a full geographical inquiry? - 2 Imagine that while watching the news on television this evening you see an item about a large earthquake in China. - a How could this news item be the beginning of a geographical inquiry? - b Write a series of geographical questions about this earthquake.
+- 1 What are the five stages of a full geographical inquiry? - 2 Imagine that while watching the news on television this evening you see an item about a large earthquake in China. - a How could this news item be the beginning of a geographical inquiry? - b Develop a series of geographical questions about this earthquake to guide a geographical inquiry.

-3 For the geographical questions that you have written, develop a planning table similar to the one shown here for Mount Kilimanjaro (see Source GT.14).
+3 Use the geographical questions that you have written to develop a planning table similar to the one shown here for Mount Kilimanjaro (see Source GT.13).